 Estimating College Costs: The Power of a Net Price Calculator

-If you are able to input all of your data into a school’s net price calculator in less time than it takes you read a Garfield comic then you are highly unlikely to unlock useful financial information (even one of the longer Garfield strips where something semi-dramatic happens, like Odie gets taken to the pound).
+The quality of a net price calculator can, in part, be measured by how long it takes you to fill out.
 The rule of thumb for the time it should take to plug in your data is 15-20 minutes.
-Have documents related to family income, assets, and investments by your side—if an NPC is going to tell you anything accurate, this information will all be required.
+Have documents related to family income, assets, and investments by your side—if a NPC is going to tell you anything accurate, this information will all be required.